Belgrade Pride: 2016–present: Yearly events and increasing tolerance

 Over the years, public attitude changed with two thirds of participants of the Civil Rights Defenders research explicitly supporting the right to hold a pride parade in Belgrade.
 At the conference in Bilbao in 2019, Belgrade Pride was selected to host 2022 EuroPride in competition with ILGA Portugal, Dublin Pride and Pride Barcelona.
 Belgrade became the first city in the region, as well as the first one outside of the European Economic Area, to host the event.
 On 27 August 2022, President Aleksandar Vučić announced he would not permit EuroPride to go forward, citing current tensions between Serbia and Kosovo, economic problems, and concerns that anti-gay protestors could disrupt the event.
 Organizers of EuroPride denounced the decision and stated they would go forward with the event anyway.
 Vučić and the Government of Serbia then ultimately approved on 17 September that the parade could take place.
 With an estimated 6,000 participants, the 2021 Belgrade Pride became the highest-attended one so far.
 Minor incidents happened during the parade walk, orchestrated by contra protestors.

 Demands

+Transgender flag at the Belgrade Pride parade 2019.

 Since 2014, Belgrade Pride has had the same demands, which include the following: